NanoTensor/SkipLoRA/README.md

 # GlaiveLoRA: Contextual Gradient Zeroing for Accelerated LoRA Fine-Tuning

-Welcome to the official GitHub repository for **SkipLoRA**, a novel parameter-efficient fine-tuning method that accelerates the backward pass by dynamically skipping redundant gradient computations.
-Built on PyTorch, SkipLoRA introduces **Contextual Gradient Zeroing (CGZ)** to reduce FLOPs during training without sacrificing model quality.
+Welcome to the official GitHub repository for **GlaiveLoRA**, a novel parameter-efficient fine-tuning method that accelerates the backward pass by dynamically skipping redundant gradient computations.
+Built on PyTorch, GlaiveLoRA introduces **Contextual Gradient Zeroing (CGZ)** to reduce FLOPs during training without sacrificing model quality.
 This repo provides a minimal, standalone implementation compatible with Hugging Face Transformers.

 Inspired by efficient LoRA variants like QLoRA, but focused on compute savings rather than memory quantization.
 Ideal for resource-constrained environments where backward pass dominates training time.